 - Behcup — similar to putting in golf, though the balls are putted into a small goal and not into a hole.

 - Golf Croquet — a popular form of croquet in which each player takes a stroke in turn, trying to hit a ball through the same hoop.

-- Krolf — a mix of croquet and golf, players use a mallet to hit the ball into a hole.
+- Krolf — a mix of croquet and golf from Denmark, players use a mallet to hit the ball into a hole.

 - Irish Road Bowling — competitors attempt to take the fewest throws to propel a metal ball along a predetermined course of country roads.

 - Klootschieten — German sport in which participants throw a ball as far as they can.

 - Crossage — a traditional Belgian golf-like sport played on the streets where the aim is to get a wooden ball through a series of goals [extinct sport]

 - More about the sport and science of golf